Creating Game Data

 Just follow the manual page about viewports and scenes and subsequent pages about TCastleScene usage.

-You can also use the LoadNode and SaveNode methods to load and save TX3DRootNode instance, without the need for a full TCastleScene.
+You can also use the LoadNode method to load TX3DRootNode instance, without the need for a full TCastleScene.
 This makes sense if you don’t need to display the model at all.

 6. Working with IFC classes (native IFC in Castle Game Engine)